alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 | Georgia            | Oklahoma           |

-**Future questions to answer and other things to consider:** What is the average career by position?
-Which state/college has the longest average career for each individual position?
-Does contract structure play a role in average career length?
+**Future questions to answer and other things to consider:** Does contract structure play a role in average career length?
 Do NFL teams give players drafted higher more chances than lower drafted players?
 What is the average career length for undrafted players?